yingshaoxo/University_Notes/electrical-engineering/ac/ac-circuit.md

   $$\frac{1}{wc}$$ becomes $$-j \cdot \frac{1}{wc}$$

-* Don't ask me how these things comes from, it's too complex to me to answer.
+* Don't ask me how these things come from, it's too complex for me to answer.
 Just remember it.

 > 2